|How well are my kidneys working?|

 Sodium (Na) - Sodium comes from salt, which is sodium chloride.
 Although there is often too much of it in your body when your kidneys don't work properly, its level in the blood does not change much.
 This is probably because sodium makes you thirsty, so you drink more until the level is normal again.
 Having too much sodium in the body causes high blood pressure, oedema (swelling), and eventually severe problems such as heart failure and fluid on the lungs (pulmonary oedema).
 Removing sodium is an important part of dialysis treatment.
 Diuretic drugs (e.g. furosemide) increase the sodium put out by the kidney.
 Most people with kidney disease need to keep down the amount of salt in their food.
 In the western world we add too much salt to food and in prepation of food.
 Too much salt is said to increase blood pressure by as much as 10/5, for example140/85 to 130/80, but the effects get worse if kidney function is reduced.

 Normal blood sodium levels are 135 - 145 mmol/litre

 Potassium (K) - Potassium comes from food, especially fruit, vegetables and nuts.
 Extra potassium you eat is normally put out in urine, so its levels in blood may rise in kidney failure.
 Blood potassium is normally precisely controlled and important.
 High levels can be very dangerous as they can cause serious heart rhythm abnormalities, including cardiac arrest, even before you have any other symptoms from it.

 Normal blood potassium levels are 3.5 - 5.0 mmol/litre

 How high is dangerous?

-There isn't a simple danger level, but levels above 5.5 usually cause concern, and levels much above 6.0 may be dangerous.
+There isn't a simple danger level, but levels above 6.0 causes concern, and levels much above 6.5 are dangerous.
 Levels above 7.0 are certainly dangerous.